2022 Carolina Panthers season: Week 15: vs. Pittsburgh Steelers

 Mitchell Trubisky and the Pittsburgh Steelers were too much for Carolina, defeating them 24–16.
 The Panthers fell to 5–9, yet still maintained control of their destiny.

 Week 16: vs. Detroit Lions

 On Christmas Eve, the Panthers ran all over the Detroit Lions, beating them 37–23, as well as setting new franchise records in rushing yards in a game and total yards in a game.
-Carolina improved to 6–9, improving on their 5 win totals from the previous three seasons.
+Carolina improved to 6–9, improving on their five-win totals from the previous three seasons.

 Week 17: at Tampa Bay Buccaneers

-In a must win game, the Panthers visited the Buccaneers.
-Despite holding a 14-0 lead at one point, the Buccaneers were able to recover and win 30–24.
-Carolina fell to 6–10, and were officially eliminated from playoff contention.
+In a must win game, the Panthers visited the Buccaneers, and held a 14–0 lead at one point, but the Buccaneers were able to recover and win 30–24.
+Carolina fell to 6–10 and were officially eliminated from playoff contention.

 Week 18: at New Orleans Saints

 The Panthers are able to hold the Saints to a touchdown and win 10–7.
-They finished the season 7–10, capping off the first season since 2018 the Panthers won more than 5 games.
+They finished the season 7–10, capping off the first season since 2018 the Panthers won more than five games.